govhealth/PostpartumTOC/input/pagecontent/glossary.md

                   <tr>
          <td>Procedures</td>
          <td>
            Activity performed for or on a patient as part of the provision of care.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Reason for Referral</td>
          <td>
            Explanation or justification for a referral or consultation.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Author Organization</td>
          <td>
            Organization associated with author.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Author Time Stamp</td>
          <td>
            Date and time of author action.
+[USCDI]
          </td>
       </tr>
                   <tr>
-         <td>Education (Maternal Health)</td>
+         <td>Perinatal Education</td>
          <td>
            Education provided on maternal health care during and after the pregnancy.
          </td>